 Yesterday, one of the RIBs got an engine failure.
 With one RIB out of drift it’s taking a long time to get all the participants onto the land.
 Before this happens we are prohibited to go beyond the harbour area.
 It’s really frustrating.
 Only the scientists collecting samples and the organisers are allowed to wander at will, on the beaches and along the road.
 I break the embargo to get a shot of geese being chased by an arctic fox alongside a brackish pond.

-There’s a little train close by, which once took coal down to the shore from the coal mines and onto cargo boats.
+There’s a little train close by.
+It once took coal down to the shore from the coal mines and onto cargo boats.

 Such a strange sight to see.
 When I was a child living on the coast of Kent, UK, I used to take the little steam train, just like this one, from Dymchurch across the Romney Marsh to the Dungeness Nuclear Power Station.